 Maintaining relevant skills is vital to keep organizations competitive and relevant.
 Recruitment and retention challenges necessitate a pivot to an agile approach to new and innovative ways to keep and find key personnel.

-It is time for HR to move from a response mindset of 2020 to a new one grounded in resilience and consolidating the rapid changes due to the pandemic.
-Business success in 2022 and beyond depends on it.
+It is time for HR to move from a conventional response mindset to a new one grounded in resilience and consolidating the rapid changes due to the pandemic.
+Business success in 2024 and beyond depends on it.